-A mother told us about a disagreement with her husband about whether their son is allowed to play video games.
-Before the pandemic, her son was not allowed to play.
-However, since the pandemic began, her husband has purchased some of the video games for their son.
-Here are some tips to help you if this is also a problem in your family.
+A mother we spoke with described a disagreement with her husband about whether their son is allowed to play video games.
+Before the pandemic, her son was not allowed to play at all, but to cope with the limitations of the pandemic, her husband purchased some video games.
+She and her husband don’t agree on limits around the games.

 Tips to reach agreement on games and devices